MAHMOUDELSAYED69/Note-Studio/README.md

 # Note Studio

 Note Studio is a comprehensive Flutter application that allows you to write, save, update, and delete notes effortlessly.
+Leveraging the power of sqflite for local database management and Cubit for state management, it ensures efficient performance and robust functionality.
 It also includes a powerful search feature for filtering notes and supports both light and dark modes, ensuring a comfortable viewing experience.
 The app is designed with a user-friendly interface for seamless interaction.

 ## Features